ericnsh/clinicWaitAPI/README.md

 It's actually a personal experimentation just to explore Node.js and all its underlying paradigm.

 ### Database
-ClinicWait uses DocumentDB (Microsoft NoSQL database) as to store its data.
+ClinicWait uses DocumentDB (Microsoft NoSQL database) to store its data.
 So to use it as it you will need to configure a documentDB database. see configuration.

 ### Configuration
 To get the API to work, you will need to get you a Google places API Key and A DocumentDB account.